 - Universities in New Zealand do not necessarily provide the same program over multiple intakes.
 But, the university may proffer the option of a second intake for the course or program.
 The early availability of your intended course must be prioritized in any case.

 - Additionally, as the intakes provided by the different institutions can differ, a student has to hurry up with all the essential filling of application and other documents months before the deadline approaches.
-If you are not able to pick up with the pace or haven’t yet received your academic qualifications, you can apply in the different intake period.
+If you are not able to pick up with the pace or haven’t yet received your academic qualifications, you can apply during the different intake periods.

 - It must be noted that many universities have varied intake capacities during different periods.
 Your chances to secure admission are brighter when institutions announce to take in more students compared to times when only a smaller batch is granted admission.

 Now that you are familiar with the major intakes in New Zealand, here is the complete document checklist you will need to ensure while applying for admission to a university in the country: